Millicom International Cellular S.A. (TIGO) Earnings

 Analyst Q&A

-• Q: What steps drove the fast margin expansion in Ecuador and Uruguay post-acquisition, and can those margins be sustained?
+• Q: What drove the unexpected strong margin expansion in Paraguay, and is this level sustainable?